 - Create a layout and add a title block.
 Draw a rectangular polyline to represent the outer viewport.

 - Draw a circle somewhere inside the rectangle you drew in the previous step.
 This is destined to become an enlarged bubble.

 - Copy and paste the circle in place.
 This will have two overlying circles.

 - Type the REGION command in the command line, and select the first rectangle and any of both circles.

 - SUBTRACT the smaller region from the larger by selecting the rectangular region first, pressing Enter, and then selecting the circular region.
 You’re left with one region and one circle.

 - Convert the region into a viewport by using MVIEW’s Object option.
 Put this viewport on layer Viewport-A, and then turn it off.
-If you’ve done it right, the drawing will show up in the rectangular area but won’t appear within the circle.
+If you’ve done it right, the drawing will appear in the rectangular area but not within the circle.
 So far, so good.
-8. Set layer Viewport-B current so that the next viewport will be on this layer.
+8. Set layer Viewport-B current so the next viewport will be on this layer.
 Convert the remaining ring into a viewport.